 RERA obliges all commercial and residential real estate projects with more than 500 square meters of land or eight apartments to register with the Real Estate Regulatory Authority (RERA) before starting any project.
-Developers must publish all the information, such as the sanctioned design, the layouts, the location of the project with a simple demarcation of the property, the carpet area, the number and area of the garage, etc. The developer is required to gain clearance from RERA in order to curb any malpractices.
+Developers must publish all the information, such as the sanctioned design, the layouts, the location of the project with a simple demarcation of the property, the carpet area, the number and area of the garage, etc. The developer is required to gain clearance from RERA to curb any malpractices.

 Therefore, before entering into the contract, one can check the details of the project online on the RERA website by visiting the RERA website of the State concerned.

 The developers are also expected to submit project details, including the number and types of units sold, the government approval, and completion scheduled quarterly.
-In addition, if there is any conflict relating to that property, all records of the proceedings must be uploaded.
+Also, if there is any conflict relating to that property, all records of the proceedings must be uploaded.
 With RERA one can monitor the progress online.

 The developer would be expected to move 70% of the money collected from the customer to the Escrow account.
-This can ensure that the developer will not use the money on other projects, since they will remove the money from this account after approval from the engineers and chartered accountants they select, and the money can only be used for the project you have invested.
+This can ensure that the developer will not use the money on other projects, since they will remove the money from this account after approval from the engineers and chartered accountants they select, and the money can only be used for the project you have invested in.

-Standardization of the Purchase Agreement –
+Standardization of the Purchase Agreement:

-The selling agreement shall define the precise details of the project, including the design of buildings and houses, the requirements, the internal development work and the external development work, the date on which the possession of the apartment, the plot or the building is to be handed over, etc.
+The selling agreement shall define the precise details of the project, including the design of buildings and houses, the requirements, the internal development work, and the external development work, the date on which the possession of the apartment, the plot, or the building is to be handed over, etc.

-Maximum 10 per cent of project expense as advance payment:
+Maximum 10 percent of project expense as advance payment:

 The promoter can not consider a total of more than 10% of the cost of the project, the plot, etc. As an advance payment or an application fee from you without first entering into a written agreement for sale with and registering with that person.